Emurgo/Emurgo-Research/smart-contracts/High Level Design Patterns In Extended UTXO Systems.md

 Parallelized Protocols
 ---
 As we saw in the previous section, branching acts as an OR path, meaning that only one output UTXO from the spending transaction is created.
-In contrast, parallelized protocols act as an AND path where 2 or more output UTXOs are generated each in it's own stage/phase.
+In contrast, parallelized protocols act as an AND path where 2 or more output UTXOs are generated each in its own stage/phase.
 These parallelized UTXOs can then converge back together once they have performed all of the required computations for a new consolidated state of the protocol.

 This allows for multiple actors to perform actions in the same instance of a protocol in the same block, thereby increasing the “throughput” of the specific protocol (not the blockchain itself).
 This also makes txs cheaper for each party if the state was split between the parallelized UTXOs as tx size will be smaller.